top

 Chow Kee shop

-Mr Chan's skilful hands have created large paper sacrifices for traditional religious functions and delicate goldfish lanterns.
+Mr Chan's skilful hands had created large paper sacrifices for traditional religious functions and delicate goldfish lanterns.

 Old shop in Wan Chai